-- A. The municipality shall complete and submit an application through the Chester County Planning Commission's website, www.chescoplanning.org. - B. Only one (1) project per municipality may be submitted per grant round. - C. Individual Pre-Application Meetings.
-Applicants are encouraged to schedule a preapplication meeting with the Grant Administrator to discuss their proposed project, including questions regarding consultant selection, project eligibility, or the application process.
-Deadlines to request pre-application meetings will be established for individual grant cycles and distributed via the Planning Commission website and direct mailing to municipalities.

-D. The municipality shall not enter into a formal agreement with a consulting firm for planning services directly tied to the grant application project during the application process.
+- A. The municipality shall complete and submit an application through the Chester County Planning Commission's website: www.chescoplanning.org - B. Only one (1) project per municipality may be submitted per grant round. - C. Individual Pre-Application Meetings: Applicants are encouraged to schedule a preapplication meeting with the Grant Administrator to discuss their proposed project, including questions regarding consultant selection, project eligibility, or the application process.
+Deadlines to request pre-application meetings will be established for individual grant cycles and distributed via the Planning Commission website. - D. A municipality may select a qualified project consultant prior to applying for VPP funding or receiving a VPP award.
+However, the municipality shall not enter into a formal agreement with a consulting firm for planning services directly tied to the grant application project during the application process.
 If a grant is awarded, the County will prepare a contract for all parties to review and sign.